manmeet12345/Quizapp/README.md

 **End-Page:** After completing all the questions in quiz the player will be  directed to the end page that shows the final score of the player and that player can put his name in input field and can save his score.
-And he can play again using play again button or can go to home page.
+And he can play again using play again button or can go to home page using Home button.

 ![End-Page](https://user-images.githubusercontent.com/59912910/128629243-be636411-071e-42be-b39f-e1cd808b83db.PNG)